-This Value at Risk (VaR) case study shows how to calculate VaR in Excel using two different methods (Variance Covariance and Historical Simulation) with publicly available data.
+This Value at Risk EXCEL example shows how to calculate VaR in EXCEL using two different methods (Variance Covariance and Historical Simulation) with publicly available data.

 What you will need